Get insider access

 The Skullcandy Push Active True Wireless are the best Skullcandy earbuds we've tested.
 These portable, sports-oriented earbuds have an ear hook design that helps keep the buds stable in your ears while you're running.
 They have a comfortable fit and are rated IP55 for dust and water resistance.
 Thanks to their bass-heavy sound profile, the extra thump, rumble, and boom added to mixes can help keep you pumped up during your workout.
 Their companion app has a graphic EQ and presets if you prefer a different sound.
 You can also access Skull-iQ in the app, a smart feature that allows you to make voice commands.
 Matched alongside their reasonable price tag, these are the best Skullcandy wireless earbuds.

 The buds have a continuous battery life of over nine hours, and their carrying case holds roughly 3.4 additional charges.
 Unfortunately, they lack active noise cancelling (ANC) and do a mediocre job blocking background noise, like the low rumble of bus and plane engines.
 You may find this a benefit if you want to stay aware of your surroundings, like when you're on a run on busy city streets.
-Overall, they're versatile earbuds suitable for lots of different listeners.
+But if ANC is important to you, consider the Skullcandy Sesh ANC True Wireless, which have excellent noise isolation.
+They lack the Push Active's stability hooks, though, and aren't quite as comfortable.

 See our review